Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

      Compiled Module Interface.
 Alternative name for :term:`BMI` used by some compilers.

+   build database
+     A JSON file containing compilation commands, module dependencies, and grouping information.
+Used for IDE integration and build analysis.

    build system
      A tool that facilitates the building of software which includes a model of how components of the build relate to each other.
 For example, CMake,